GraphiCortex/CMU_15_462/notes/19_Variance_Reduction.md

 Number of samples should be proportional to area

-Discrepancy measures deviation(偏差) from this ideal
+Discrepancy measures deviation from this ideal

 ![1544942252426](assets/1544942252426.jpg)